 - A trained counsellor that you can discuss concerns you might have.

-- Help with external bodies - personal tutors can assist you if you need to contact an agency or external body and help support you in your dealings with them.
+- Help with external bodies - tutors can assist you if you need to contact an agency or external body and help support you in your dealings with them.

 You can view our Learning Support Offer here for more information and our Learning Support FAQs.

 In line with the government’s green paper on young people’s mental health in education, the College has a Designated Mental Health Lead member of support staff.

 Tutor Jen Foden offers support by signposting students in need of help to relevant local and online services outside of the College, working closely with both mental health services and charities.